 In the very near-term, the conflict in Ukraine will likely be the main determinant of stock market volatility.
 As the conflict settles, we expect Fed policy to regain primary importance.

 This aligns well with a recent analysis done by The Bank Credit Analyst, suggesting that stock returns are best when policy is loose, while economic data is best when rates are rising and not yet restrictive.
 Although rising, we believe that interest rates will remain accommodative for at least the next 18 months and investors should stick with equities.

 About the Author

-Sean McGuirk is a Chartered Financial Analyst® for Providence-based Lincoln Capital, a financial planning and wealth management firm.
+Sean McGuirk is a Chartered Financial Analyst® for East Greenwich-based Lincoln Capital, a financial planning and wealth management firm.
 He is a graduate of Bentley University and a board member of the CFA Society Providence.